 The Rapid strives to provide accessible bus stops to make boarding and exiting buses smooth and safe for all passengers.

 In addition to accessible vehicles, The Rapid strives to provide accessible bus stops to make boarding and exiting buses smooth and safe for passengers.

 Many of the nearly 1,700 bus stops in The Rapid system include a concrete pad for safer boarding, as well as shelters, benches, and easily identifiable signs (like the bright pink signs at DASH stops).

 Stops also include curb cuts marked with tactile bumps that can help guide those with visual and mobility concerns, as well as ample space for riders with carts, strollers, or other mobility devices to board.

-Schlacter says some examples of accessible stops include those located in the downtown area near dining and shopping destinations, like the stop at Downtown Market Grand Rapids that includes a shelter covering.
+Accessible stops include those located in the downtown area near dining and shopping destinations, like the stop at the Grand Rapids Downtown Market that includes a shelter covering.

-What’s your go-to route to ride on The Rapid?
-Let us know in the comments below, and then check out the Experience Grand Rapids Accessibility Guide to learn about the accessibility initiatives around Grand Rapids and why the city was previously ranked the #2 best city for people with disabilities in 2017 and #8 in 2019.
+Check out the Experience Grand Rapids Accessibility Guide to learn about more accessibility initiatives around Grand Rapids and understand why the city was previously ranked the #2 best city for people with disabilities in 2017 and #8 in 2019.